chipbuster/cvc-build-scripts/README.md

 Each project should also export a function named `build_project()` that will run the necessary steps to build the software.
-This function can expect that all of the host modules will be loaded, and that there will be a fresh copy of the project at `$WORK_DIR/$PROJ_NAME`.
-It will need to load all of its build modules, run the build system, and then unload its modules and clear any environmental variables it set.
-It may optionally depend on `BUILD_OS` being set.
+This function can expect that all of the host modules will be loaded, and that there will be a fresh copy of the project at `$SRC_DIR`, that it will be in the directory `$BUILD_DIR`, and that there will be a defined `$LOG_FILE`.

+Any other variables may not be defined, and this system is set to error if undefined variables are used.
+To get around this issue, use parameter expansion:
+`${VAR=""}` will expand to `$VAR` if it is defined and `""` otherwise.
+This allows you to check for potentially undefined variables without tripping the undefined var checker.

 Note: you should make multiple project scripts for each build type (e.g. if you want to build something in debug + release modes, you should make proj_debug.sh and proj_release.sh with appropriate project names.)